Which place is cheaper, Kuala Lumpur or Athens?

 It rains a lot this time of the year in Kuala Lumpur.
 In January, Athens usually receives less rain than Kuala Lumpur.
 Athens gets 45 mm (1.8 in) of rain, while Kuala Lumpur receives 239 mm (9.4 in) of rain each month for the winter.

 Both Kuala Lumpur and Athens during the spring are popular places to visit.
 Many visitors come to Athens in the spring for the activities around the city and the natural beauty.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+Warm weather and sunshine bring visitors to Kuala Lumpur year-round.

 In the spring, Athens is much colder than Kuala Lumpur.
-Typically, the spring temperatures in Athens in April are around 16°C (60°F), and Kuala Lumpur is about 28°C (82°F).
+Typically, the spring temperatures in Athens in April average around 16°C (60°F), and Kuala Lumpur averages at about 28°C (82°F).

 It's quite sunny in Athens.
 In the spring, Athens often gets more sunshine than Kuala Lumpur.
 Athens gets 226 hours of sunny skies this time of year, while Kuala Lumpur receives 199 hours of full sun.